 There are many ways to save on your banking account and even get paid to sign up.

-Here are a couple of the best places to get free stuff for college students at restaurants using your student ID.
-Be aware that only participating restaurants will hook you up, and most of them will ask you to show your student ID.
+Chipotle will give you a free drink with your order.
+Be aware that only participating locations will hook you up, and most of them will ask you to show your student ID.

 Plus, we found many more ways you can save on dining by using your student ID.